FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 You could stop here, if you wanted, I suppose.
 You're showing the user data that is retrieved from the [`userinfo` standard endpoint](/docs/v1/tech/oauth/endpoints#userinfo).
 But you probably want more.

 Let's take the next step and display not just the user's email address, but their registration specific data.
 You'll even pull the form field data dynamically so if you add more custom fields, the portal will display those as well.

+> At this point, you're switching from standard OIDC endpoints to using the FusionAuth APIs.

 To do this, first you need to add more settings.
 Update your `settings.py` file: